harilvfs/linscript/README.md

 ## Linux Project
-- This script will grab my configs apply to your system replacing defaults configs
+- This script customizes your Linux setup by grabbing my configs and replacing the default settings.

 ## Installation